wp-plugins/microblog-poster/readme.txt

 **friendfeed.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/friendfeedhelp "FriendFeed help with screenshots.")

-Instead of the password the Friendfeed Api requires the Remote Key to let you post with it.
+Instead of the password the friendfeed API requires the remote key to let you post with it.

-    1. You can find your Remote Key associated with your account at this url: https://friendfeed.com/account/api (you need to be logged in).
+    1. You can find your remote key associated with your account at this Url: https://friendfeed.com/account/api (you need to be logged in).